Last Updated on

 One piece of advice for beginners that are getting started is to “veganize” your previous omnivorous meals:

 If you really want to avoid cooking, check out Fresh n' Lean where they deliver fresh, ready-to-eat organic meals straight to your door.

 Here's another idea, come up with any iteration of the legume with a starchy carb and a vegetable combination.
 Just take any favorites from each category and combine them into a meal:

-Personally, when I'm lacking inspiration, Google or Youtube usually succeeds in conjuring up some tasty plant-based recipes.
+Personally, when I lack inspiration, Google or Youtube usually succeeds in conjuring up some tasty plant-based recipes.

 Try this: Go to your fridge and cupboards and take stock of what ingredients are there.
 Then take those exact ingredients and put them in google or youtube together with 'vegan recipe.'

-The search query might end up looking like 'Sweet potato chickpea pepper vegan recipe' and then you pick the result that seems the most appetizing.
+The search query might end up looking like 'Sweet potatoes and chickpea brown rice pepper vegan recipe' and then you pick the result that seems the most appetizing.